zhaitongtong/product-performance/README.md

-Used Tableau to create a dashboard which shows a company's sales performance in January,2018.
+The purpose of this project is to show a company's sales performance in January,2018.